themrluke/StableDiffusionPUPPI/README.md

 The algorithm is a Stable Diffusion chain which uses the U-Net architecure as the Deep Learning Model at its core.
 See 🤗 Hugging Face [diffusors](https://huggingface.co/docs/diffusers/index) library for further info.

 An in-house implementation of U-Net is also avaliable in [models.py](models.py) where model architecture can be changed.
+- **UNetLite** can be used for playing around with the model architecture, hyperparameters etc.
+- **UNetLite_hls** must be used for HLS synthesis because HLS4ML does not support custom layers

 Note: [Keras 3.0](https://keras.io/keras_3/) can now serve as API to TensorFlow, PyTorch & JAX if this you prefer to use it.

 ## Setting up the env

-1. Training Diffusion models is expensive; follow this set up on a node with access to GPU, on Bristol **GPU01** is suitable (the code will automaticlly port training tasks to GPU if available).
+Training Diffusion models is expensive; follow this set up on a node with access to GPU, on Bristol **GPU01** is suitable (the code will automaticlly port training tasks to GPU if available).

-2. Clone this repository
+1. Clone this repository
-3. Create the conda env with `conda env create -f env.yaml`
+2. Create the conda env with `conda env create -f env.yaml`
-4. The prefered method of interaction with this reposiotry is via [VSCode](https://code.visualstudio.com/download).
-Also download any extensions required for displaying jupyter notebooks as propted.
+3. The prefered method of interaction with this repository is via [VSCode](https://code.visualstudio.com/download).
+Also download any extensions required for displaying jupyter notebooks as prompted.
+(Note: Use VSCode version<=1.85)

 ## Data & models

+Root datasets can be found in:
+`/storage/ys20884/StableDiffusion/stablediffusionpuppi/data`

-Input data can be found in: `/storage/ys20884/StableDiffusion/stablediffusionpuppi/data`
+Already-processed numpy data can be found here:
+`/storage/ek19824/stablediffusionpuppi/data`

-A sample trained model is here:
+A sample trained huggingface model is here:
 `/storage/ys20884/StableDiffusion/stablediffusionpuppi/trained_models/trained_diffusor.pt`

 ## Structure